yvesvandenmeerssche/wt-ui/src/stories/layout/section.md

-# Section Wrapper
+# Section

-The `.section-wrapper` component is a content block intended to display highlighted information.
+The `.app-section` component is a content block intended to display highlighted information.

 By default it does not have a backround color, combine with background utility classes like `.bg-grad`, or `.bg-light` to change it.